fatihxuzun/MicStEv/README.md

 microstructure(grain_size_threshold, scale_resolution)

 * grain_size_threshold - Treshold for minimum number of pixels a grain must contain (Default is 0)
-* scale_resolution - Scaling factor for the image resolution, ranging from 0.0 to 1.0 (Default is 1.0)
+* scale_resolution - Scaling factor for pixel spacing used to resample the image (Default is 1.0)

 ## MicStEv Input Files
 Follow the instructions from command window.